The Last Hawk: Quis

 Quis refers to a dice game learned by Kelric on the planet Coba.

 This dice strategy game can be played with a physical set of dice that are made from hand-crafted jewels; or it can be played mentally.
 It originates on a planet called Coba, a former colony of the Ruby Empire that became isolated during the empire's collapses and remains so even during the time of the novels.
 All members of Coban society learn to play Quis, but only a few excel at it.

 The Quis dice can be used for a variety of purposes, including as a game, to tell stories, to exchange information, and even to gamble.
 But its most important use is its influence on politics, as the dice are used to compete politically, and also can convey politically important information.

 There are competing city-states that have isolated top Quis players, who study the art of playing Quis as their full-time occupation.

+Reception

+While Kirkus reviewed the book as "[i]ndependently intelligible but likely to appeal most to existing fans", Publishers Weekly pointed out that it was "[l]ess touchy-feely than Asaro's first novel" and that it "packs in lots of action along with its many romantic interludes and diversions into speculative genetics."